James Outman Player Props: Dodgers vs. Diamondbacks

 James Outman At The Plate

+- In eight games played this season, he has hit a homer in two of them.

+- In four games this season (50.0%), Outman has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in two games this season, and had multiple runs both times.
+- He has scored in three of eight games (37.5%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.